-The Office of Student Research (OSR) at California State University, San Bernardino has designed a Peer Research Consultant Program similar to the program used at North Carolina-Chapel Hill.
-Specifically, the OSR Peer Research Consultant program provides instructors with a undergraduate or graduate student who serves as the Peer Consultants, and whose assistance contributes to turn course assignments into research projects.
+Peer Research Consultant Program is similar to the program used at North Carolina-Chapel Hill.
+Specifically, the OSR Peer Research Consultant program provides instructors with an undergraduate or graduate student who serves as the Peer Consultants, and whose assistance contributes to turning course assignments into research projects.

 Peer Research Consultant program (PRC) is to contribute to building a community of scholars that foster innovation and develop a sense of purpose and achievement.
 PRC are upper-division undergraduate students or graduate students who assist instructors with turning course assignments into research projects.
 The PRC supports students as they implement, design, analyze, and disseminate the results of their projects.
 Specifically, the PRC assists with framing questions appropriate for the discipline, implementing and conducting class investigations, and reporting findings in writing and orally to the class and a broader audience.
 This program targets all courses.

 - The OSR Peer Research Consultant program will develop, implement and monitor a program that will integrate students into the extensive research and scholarship work of the department faculty.